Semester Programme Classical Acting (Spring 2026)

 - or four modules at HE Level 5, totalling 60 credits (UK), awarded by LAMDA

-Short courses may close earlier than the above deadline if we receive a high number of applications and all spaces are filled.
+Short courses may close earlier than the above deadline if all spaces are filled.
 We encourage applicants to apply early and consider any additional time required for Visa applications and travel.

 Is this course for me?

-They provide an intensive burst of conservatoire training and take place each autumn and spring, and are carefully designed to deepen your engagement with classical texts and develop your repertoire of practical skills so you can achieve your potential as an actor.
+Our Semester Programme provides an intensive burst of actor training and takes place each autumn and spring.
+The course is designed to deepen your engagement with classical texts and develop your repertoire of practical skills, so you can achieve your potential as an actor.

 You’ll learn the essential core techniques through classes which cover topics such as acting, voice, movement, physical theatre and singing.